mplb99/Eryndor/content/02 - NPC's/Wizards & Scholars/Jormin Bafflespell.md

 - French accent
 - Calls himself Nighthawk
 - Illusion wizard
+- Cannot fathom that anyone would have a neagtive opinion about him
+- Loves the circus and the 'good life' in general
 ## Relationships
 - Former friend of [[Yvalla Ustenn]]
 - Had a falling out after he slept with her sister, [[Trenya Ustenn]]